meryzennn/tutorial_ci4/README.md

-# CodeIgniter 4 Application Starter
+# 💫CodeIgniter 4 Application Starter💫

 ## What is CodeIgniter?